 As an online store development company, we’ve used all of these frameworks and more.
 We’ve built just as many from the ground up.
 So what’s the truth?
 Which framework is the best?
 Should I build my eCommerce website using PHP? .NET?

-In all honesty, each have their benefits and downsides (read more about eCommerce here).
+In all honesty, each has their benefits and downsides (read more about eCommerce here).
 Any good development and design team can make an excellent eCommerce website.

 It’s Time to Face the Music